NHERI-SimCenter/BRAILS/brails/modules/Number_of_Floor_Detector/README.rst

     --num_epochs (default: 25) Number of training epochs

-    --data_path (default: "datasets/") Path for the root folder of dataset
+    --data_path (default: "datasets/") Path for the root folder of dataset.
+Must end with backward slash.

     --val_interval (default: 1) Number of epoches between model validating.
 Enter 1 for validating at the end of each epoch